This default is destroying my credit score – how do I get rid of it? This is a very common question!

 But first, there is no magic trick that an “expert” can use to do this.
 If there are practical steps, then you can take them yourself.
-Don’t ever pay a firm that offers to do this for you – their claims are often exaggerated, they can’t do anything that you couldn’t do yourself.
+Don’t ever pay a firm that says they can sort this for you – their claims are often exaggerated, they can’t do anything that you couldn’t do yourself.

 The rules about when debts disappear from your credit record

 There are three credit reference agencies (CRAs) in Britain – Experian, Equifax and Call Credit.
-They all apply the same two rules that determine when they delete a debt from a credit file:
+They all apply the same two rules that determine when a debt is deleted from a credit file:

-- a debt that doesn’t have a default will stay on your record for six years from the date when it is settled.
+- a debt that doesn’t have a default stays on your record for six years from the date when it is settled.
 This applies whether it was settled in full or partially;

-- a debt with a default will remain for six years from the default date.
-This applies whatever happens to the debt after the default – you may have paid it in full, made a full and final settlement, not paid anything to it, or still be making payments, none of these matter because the debt is still going to vanish after six years.
+- a debt with a default stays for six years from the default date.
+This applies whatever happens to the debt after the default – you may have paid it in full, made a full and final settlement, not paid anything to it, or still be making payments… none of these matter, the debt is still going to drop off after six years.